 Here is a detailed comparison of the three strategies showing the mix of debt vs. equity and the expected returns of each.

-Any investments in stocks and real estate should be for the long-term.
+Any investments in stocks are real estate should be for the long-term.
 You should not invest if you need your money in the next year or two.
-Unlike publicly traded REITs, Fundrise and DiversyFund are private funds.
+Unlike publicly-traded REITs, Fundrise and DiversyFund are private funds.
 Money invested in them is not liquid.
 In other words, if you want to get money out before properties get sold or the fund closes, there are restrictions.

 Because of the long-term nature of their investments, DiversyFund does not offer liquidity to investors before they sell their properties.
 High-income and high net-worth investors build wealth by owning and selling properties at a profit.
 That's the DiversyFund strategy.